Declan Costello: The Just Society

-In 1963 Costello found an attempt to change party policy suppressed by the party leadership.
+In 1963, Costello found an attempt to change party policy suppressed by the party leadership.
 Regardless, in April 1964 Costello broke party protocols and circulated a proposal to radically alter Fine Gael's economic policies.
-At this point Costello did not expect his proposal to gain traction within the party; instead it was to be used as a pretext to leave the party and politics, and to turn to his work as a lawyer.
+At this point Costello did not expect his proposal to gain traction within the party; instead, it was to be used as a pretext to leave the party and politics, and to turn to his work as a lawyer.
 Costello neither canvassed other party members nor spoke to the press following the circulation of his document.
 However, to his surprise, Costello's ideas began to pick up momentum with Fine Gael backbenchers, who had begun to crave a means by which Fine Gael could differentiate itself from Fianna Fáil.
 Journalists too began to take an interest in the initiative, sensing a new direction emerging in Irish politics.

-Costello began to argue his case with the Fine Gael frontbench, and using his honed debate skills, dominated proceedings.
+Costello began to argue his case with the Fine Gael frontbench, and using his honed debating skills, dominated proceedings.
 Unable to outright repudiate Costello's ideas, the frontbench sought to bog down discussions and drag them out.
 However, in March 1965 the party was shocked by the development that Fianna Fáil were seeking to hold a general election.
-Caught with no time to develop a separate manifesto other than what Costello was proposing, suddenly Costello's ideas were given the green light.
-He should go to expand his initial policy document into a 30,000-word manifesto called Towards a Just Society.
-The document would go on to have a major impact on the party for many decades.
+With no time to develop a separate manifesto other than what Costello was proposing, his ideas were given the green light.
+He would go on to expand his initial policy document into a 30,000-word manifesto called Towards a Just Society, which would have a major impact on the party for many decades.

-Towards a Just Society called for a radical shift in the Irish economy to something closer to a social democratic mixed economy; it called for production objectives in the private-sector, earnings and credit from banks to be controlled, no discrimination of women's wages, industrial school reformation, lower use of indirect taxes, free near-universal health care with the decision of what doctor to have, and an educational system that permits moving to university despite being wealthy or not.
+Towards a Just Society called for a radical shift in the Irish economy to something closer to a social democratic mixed economy; it called for production objectives in the private sector, earnings and credit from banks to be controlled, no discrimination of women's wages, industrial school reformation, lower use of indirect taxes, free near-universal health care with the decision of what doctor to have and an educational system that permits moving to university despite being wealthy or not.
 Although radical, because of its length Towards a Just Society was difficult to communicate to the Irish public in the short time the party had to campaign in the 1965 Irish general election.
-Fine Gael did not make gains in the elections, and afterwards, Labour were rattled by the move, and in response, they themselves also moved more to the left.
-However, the Just Society's critique of public services in Ireland forced Fianna Fáil to alter their policies, and during the election, they made promises in regards to housing, health and welfare.
+Fine Gael did not make gains in the elections, and afterwards, Labour were rattled by the move, and in response, they also moved more to the left.
+However, the Just Society's critique of public services in Ireland forced Fianna Fáil to alter its policies, and during the election, they made promises regarding housing, health and welfare.
 Costello's political profile was enhanced by the Just Society concept.